+The program covers over 200 hectares of land, with 80 hectares already planted with various tree species and more than 120 hectares being prepared for planting.
 The program aims to produce over 400,000 seedlings and carry out maintenance and protection activities in compliance with special tree cutting and earth-balling permits (STCEPs) for mining operations.